By Crom! is an autobiographical comic by Rachel Kahn, featuring life advice from her favourite fictional Barbarian.

 Full Colour Cromulence is also out of print.
 It presented all the colour comics, nine comics featuring guest spirit guides from Gillian Blekkenhorst, Trevor Henderson, Matt Rapati, Kris Sayer, Jen Schollen, Matt Smith, Kat Verhoeven, Mary Verhoeven, and Jenn Woodall; another paper doll, and an eloquent foreword by the talented Natalie Walschots.
 It was printed in April 2014, in Quebec, Canada.

-Besides books, you can purchase the original colour comics and postcards from Rachel Kahn’s Bigcartel Store, and prints of all the comics and 5 different cromulent tshirts are available via her Society6 Store.
+Besides books, you can purchase risograph prints, posters and more from Rachel Kahn’s Bigcartel Store, and prints of all the comics and 5 different cromulent tshirts are available via her Society6 Store.

 Reception for By Crom! has been really positive.